slyskenk/SPYbitech/README.md

-# SPYMAIL Backend 🚀
+# SPYbitech 🚀

-A secure and scalable backend for SPYMAIL — user authentication with PostgreSQL and Node.js, using bcrypt for password hashing and environment variables for security.
+A secure and scalable backend for SPYbitech — user authentication with PostgreSQL and Node.js, using bcrypt for password hashing and environment variables for security.

 ---